storesafe/cordova-sqlcipher-adapter/README.md

 ## IMPORTANT WARNING NOTICES

-**WARNING:** In case you lose the database password you have no way to recover the data.
+**WARNING:** Without the database password there is no proven way to recover the data.

 **IMPORTANT EXPORT REQUIREMENTS** described at: <https://discuss.zetetic.net/t/export-requirements-for-applications-using-sqlcipher/47>

-### Multiple SQLite problem on Android
+### Multiple database problem on Android

-This plugin uses a non-standard SQLCipher for Android implementation on Android.
-In case an application access the **same** database using multiple plugins there is a risk of data corruption ref: [litehelpers/Cordova-sqlite-storage#626](https://github.com/litehelpers/Cordova-sqlite-storage/issues/626)) as described in <http://ericsink.com/entries/multiple_sqlite_problem.html> and <https://www.sqlite.org/howtocorrupt.html>.
+This plugin uses SQLCipher for Android which is a non-standard SQLite implementation on Android.
+In case an application access the SAME database using multiple plugins (with or without encryption) there is a risk of data corruption ref: [litehelpers/Cordova-sqlite-storage#626](https://github.com/litehelpers/Cordova-sqlite-storage/issues/626)) as described in <http://ericsink.com/entries/multiple_sqlite_problem.html> and <https://www.sqlite.org/howtocorrupt.html>.

+### Multiple database access problem on other platforms

+This plugin version also uses SQLCipher which is based on a particular version of sqlite3 on iOS, macOS, and Windows.
+In case the application accesses the SAME database using multiple plugins there is a risk of data corruption as described in <https://www.sqlite.org/howtocorrupt.html> (similar to the multiple sqlite problem for Android as described in <http://ericsink.com/entries/multiple_sqlite_problem.html>).

 ### Additional notice

-__Windows platform support is now disabled in this plugin version, with CRYPTO provider (libTomCrypt) completely removed.
+Windows platform support is now disabled in this plugin version, with CRYPTO provider (libTomCrypt) completely removed.
 This plugin version is no longer tested on Windows.
-For future consideration: enable Windows build again with encryption using a recent build of the OpenSSL crypto library__
+For future consideration: enable Windows build again with encryption using a recent build of the OpenSSL crypto library

 <!-- END WARNING NOTICES -->